Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Sensitivity

-When the PRC is detuned by a phase $ \phi_p $, its transfer function $ H_{\mathrm{PRC}} $ is modified, directly affecting the effective optomechanical coupling coefficient $ \kappa_{\mathrm{sag}} $.
-Physically, PRC detuning alters the balance between the amplitude and phase quadratures of the circulating field, shifting the interference conditions between them.
-As a result, the frequency dependence of shot noise and radiation-pressure noise is reshaped, and the noise ellipse in quadrature space rotates.
-Therefore, PRC detuning functions as a powerful parameter for controlling the overall noise structure of the interferometer.
+When the power-recycling cavity is detuned by a phase $\phi_p$, the transfer function $H_{\mathrm{PRC}}$ is modified, leading to a change in the effective optomechanical coupling coefficient $\mathcal{K}_{\mathrm{sag}}$.
+Physically, this detuning alters the balance between the amplitude and phase quadratures of the circulating field, thereby changing the quantum-noise correlations responsible for back-action suppression.
+As a result, both the shot-noise and radiation-pressure-noise spectra are modified.

-Figure~\ref{fig:PR_ASD_S} shows the impact of PRC detuning on shot noise.
-Since shot noise is inversely proportional to the circulating arm power, any deviation from the optimal point modifies the stored power and correspondingly changes the shot-noise floor.
-As illustrated, both positive and negative detuning change the circulating arm power, causing a uniform variation in the shot noise across the high-frequency region.
-Hence, the behavior of shot noise under PRC detuning can be fully understood as a direct reflection of the change in circulating power relative to the optimal point.

-Figure~\ref{fig:PR_ASD_R} shows the corresponding radiation-pressure noise.
-In contrast to traditional torsion-bar detectors, radiation-pressure noise in CHRONOS arises not solely from photon-number fluctuations but from a combination of the back-action correlation term and the change in radiation pressure induced by the carrier field.
-At the optimal point, these contributions are balanced with the shot noise, yielding the best sensitivity around 1~Hz.
-Deviations from this condition break the balance, leading to a rapid increase in low-frequency radiation-pressure noise.
-Both positive and negative detuning increase the noise, and the effect is significantly more pronounced than for shot noise, emphasizing that PRC detuning dominantly sets the low-frequency sensitivity of CHRONOS.

-Finally, Fig.~\ref{fig:PR_ASD_TOT} presents the total noise spectra including shot noise, radiation-pressure noise, and other technical noise sources such as seismic and suspension noise.
-It is evident that at the optimal point these contributions balance each other, providing the best sensitivity near 1~Hz.
-Away from this point, low-frequency radiation-pressure noise or high-frequency shot noise quickly dominates, leading to degraded sensitivity.
-This result highlights a unique aspect of CHRONOS: while conventional Michelson interferometers typically employ signal-recycling (SR) detuning to reconfigure their sensitivity curves~\cite{BuonannoChen2001}, CHRONOS achieves sensitivity optimization primarily through PR detuning.
-Thus, PRC detuning represents a distinctive design feature of CHRONOS, enabling a new optimization strategy for suppressing quantum noise in the sub-hertz band.
+Figure~\ref{fig:PR_ASD_S} shows the effect of power-recycling cavity detuning on the shot-noise spectrum.
+Because shot noise is primarily determined by the circulating optical power, detuning shifts the cavity away from its optimum operating point and produces a nearly uniform change in the high-frequency noise floor.
+The dependence is relatively weak, indicating that shot noise is only moderately affected by power-recycling cavity detuning.

+The corresponding radiation-pressure-noise spectra are shown in Fig.~\ref{fig:PR_ASD_R}.
+In contrast to shot noise, the low-frequency radiation-pressure-noise contribution exhibits a much stronger dependence on detuning.
+Both positive and negative detuning weaken the quantum back-action suppression provided by the Sagnac speed-meter topology, leading to a substantial increase in low-frequency noise.
+This behavior demonstrates that power-recycling cavity detuning directly controls the strength of the speed-meter response through the effective coupling coefficient $\mathcal{K}_{\mathrm{sag}}$.